 The department manages a number of facilities to prepare our students for their respective educational and career choices.
 The Fred Pirkle Engineering Technology Center, on the main campus, is home to administrative and faculty offices, classrooms, and specialized laboratories.
 The Farrington Building, on the main campus, hosts the soils laboratory.

 Our off-campus facilities offer space for hands-on learning and scientific research.
-The 1,740-acre SHSU Gibbs Ranch is an educational and research facility that includes an outdoor arena, goat and cattle show barns, ponds stocked with largemouth bass and catfish, covered livestock demonstration facilities for our purebred and commercial beef cattle herds, an olive orchard and a research area for forage and wildlife food plots.
+The 1,620-acre SHSU Gibbs Ranch is an educational and research facility that includes goat and cattle show barns, ponds stocked with largemouth bass and catfish, covered livestock demonstration facilities for our purebred and commercial beef cattle herds, and a research area for forage and wildlife food plots.
+Expansion of these facilities at Gibbs Ranch is currently underway and Phase I includes a Multipurpose Arena Complex, an outdoor practice arena, Plant and Soil Science Center, and Learning Center for classroom instruction.
+Phase II of expansion will add a Meat and Food Science Laboratory and Equestrian Center.
 The William R. Harrell Agricultural Engineering Technology Center houses classrooms and laboratory facilities for teaching and providing hands-on experiences.
 The Agriculture Center on I-45 has an indoor arena, meat science lab, forages lab, equine unit, and greenhouse.
 The nearby Horticulture Center includes two additional greenhouses, a classroom, gardens, and fruit orchards.

-We are very proud to have these facilities that serve as hands-on laboratories for learning technical skills.
-Not only do our students receive a first-class academic experience, but they also are expected to “learn by doing.”
-Business and industry demand “experience,” and in the Department of Agricultural Sciences, these experiences are built into each class.
-To further develop their career skills, students may complete internships in their field of study, participate in international study abroad or inter- and intra-state programs and complete undergraduate research projects.
-Additionally many students are engaged in the SHSU Honors and Academic Distinction Programs.
+We are very proud to have these facilities that allow us to offer students hands-on laboratories for learning technical skills that will serve them in their futures.
+Not only do our students receive a first-class academic experience in the classroom, but through hands-on labs and partnerships with industry they will “learn by doing.”
+Businesses in the Ag Industry want to hire applicants with practical experience and the soft skills to make them successful.
+In the School of Agricultural Sciences, these experiences are built into every curriculum, class, and laboratory to make our students the type of people the industry needs.
+To further develop their career skills, students can complete internships in their field of study, participate in international study abroad or inter- and intra-state programs and complete undergraduate research projects providing them with a better understanding of Agriculture and the world as a whole.
+Additionally, many students are engaged in the SHSU Honors and Academic Distinction Programs, further separating them from the crowd.

 The School of Agricultural Sciences takes pride in maintaining a culture of exceptional teaching and providing an active student-centered learning environment.
 Our students also have the opportunity to engage in organizational leadership, service to the community, and undergraduate and graduate research.
-We invite you to be a part of the Agricultural Sciences family and help in our endeavor to create high quality society-ready graduates.
+Our students’ success is the primary motivation of our faculty, and we encourage you to visit and see for yourself.
+We welcome you to be a part of the Agricultural Sciences family and help in our endeavor to create high quality society-ready graduates.

 Sincerely,